Yoshimitsu Yamada: Life

-Originally from Tokyo, Japan, Yamada became interested in aikido through his father's cousin, Tadashi Abe, who trained at the Aikikai Hombu Dojo.
+Originally from Tokyo, Japan, Yamada was a graduate of Aoyama Gakuin University.
+He became interested in aikido through his father's cousin, Tadashi Abe, who trained at the Aikikai Hombu Dojo.
 He entered Hombu Dojo as an uchi deshi in 1955 at the age of 17.
 His exposure to westerners and ability to speak English made him a natural choice to teach American soldiers.
 He first came to the United States in 1964 to do an aikido demonstration at the 1964 World's Fair in New York.
-In 1966 Yamada and his family hosted Virginia Mayhew, an aikido practitioner from New York.
-Although the original New York Aikikai was founded in 1961 and led by Yasuo Ohara, when Yamada moved to New York he assumed control and moved the dojo from its 18th Street local to its present location.
+In 1966 Yamada and his family hosted Virginia Mayhew, a founding member of New York Aikikai, at his family home in Japan while she studied at Aikikai Hombu dojo.
+Although the original New York Aikikai was founded in 1961 and led by Yasuo Ohara, in 1964 Yamada was invited by the NY Aikikai board to become chief instructor and the dojo was moved from its 19th Street local to its present location on 18th street in Manhattan.
+Yamada's success in New York greatly contributed to the expansion of aikido around the world with many instructors leaving to teach in foreign countries thereafter.

 In those days there was no other aikido teacher (with the exception of the original NY Aikikai founder Yasuo Ohara) from Japan on the east coast of the US, and Yamada would travel weekly to Boston, with frequent trips to Philadelphia and points south as well.
 In 1966 some of the burden was relieved when he invited Mitsunari Kanai to take over the small group in Boston.
 Over time Yamada's students have grown to have students of their own, and have risen to ranks as high as seventh dan.

 In 1988 Yamada invited Seiichi Sugano to join the dojo, making it one of the few dojos outside Japan with two eighth dans shihan in residence.
 In 2004 the New York Aikikai celebrated its 40th anniversary with a summer camp at Colgate University with many shihan and Dōshu Moriteru Ueshiba in attendance.
 Yamada continued to keep an active teaching and travelling schedule, holding seminars in the US as well as Latin America, Russia, France, Germany and other points around the world.
 In France, he taught at the summer seminar at La Colle-sur-Loup which was organized by his senpai, Nobuyoshi Tamura, and at the summer seminar in Lesneven; both seminars also feature Malcolm Tiki Shewan.
 In Germany, Yamada taught a summer seminar at Bernau am Chiemsee.